5 AI scams to be aware of

 Sign up

-And with AI set to become increasingly common, knowing how to safeguard against AI-driven scams will be crucial over the coming years.
-Here are four AI scams to look out for and how to keep yourself, and your money, safe.
+With AI technology set to become cheaper and increasingly common, knowing how to stay safe from AI-driven scams will be crucial over the coming years.
+We’ve rounded up some of the most common AI scams to look out for and how to keep yourself and your money safe.

 Deepfakes are a form of artificial intelligence used by scammers to create seemingly legitimate audio and video.
 Typically, this will involve scammers using large datasets of images, video and audio to replicate the voice and appearance of a famous face.
 Software is then used to make the ‘person’ say and do things before being posted online.